Japan seeks exemption on U.S. sanctions on Iran-Nikkei

-Japanese Finance Minister Koriki Jojima asked U.S. Treasury Secretary Timothy Geithner at an Oct.
-11 meeting in Tokyo for Washington to exempt Japanese banks, the report said, citing unidentified sources familiar with the matter.
+Japanese Finance Minister Koriki Jojima asked U.S. Treasury Secretary Timothy Geithner at an October 11 meeting in Tokyo for the United States to exempt Japanese banks, the daily said, citing unidentified sources familiar with the matter.

-Geithner said the matter was being considered, the report said.
+Geithner said the matter was being considered, the Nikkei said.

-Other importers of Iranian oil besides Japan are also likely to voice their opposition to the proposed new sanctions.
+Other importers of Iranian oil besides Japan are also likely to voice their opposition to the proposed new sanctions, the Nikkei said.

-U.S. lawmakers are considering expanding economic sanctions on Iran -- measures that already have helped push that country's currency into free fall but have not yet convinced Tehran to abandon its nuclear programme.
+U.S. lawmakers are considering expanding economic sanctions on Iran - measures that already have helped push that country's currency into free fall but have not yet convinced it to abandon its nuclear programme.

 Democratic Senator Robert Menendez, a member of the Senate Banking and Foreign Relations Committees, has said he is looking at ways to freeze an estimated 30 percent of Iran's foreign currency reserves held in banks outside the country.